 🚫Avoid: teethers with liquid or gel inside, plastic teethers, teethers that contain PVC, latex, BPA-free plastic, or vinyl

 We believe anything you willingly let baby put in their mouth should be held to high standards.
 That’s why we take pride in our rigorous lab testing process to ensure you have the safest possible products.
-Our teethers are made from 100% platinum silicone — BPA-free, PVC-free, cadmium-free, phthalate-free, lead-free, and CPSIA compliant.
+Our teethers, rings, and charms are made from 100% platinum silicone — BPA-free, PVC-free, cadmium-free, phthalate-free, lead-free, and CPSIA compliant.

 And our Bumkins babies love them!
 Give your little safe relief and something fun to chew on with our quirky line of silicone teething toys!